ankit98verma/CLI/README.md

 # CLI
-A package to add command line interface to any program
+A package to add command line interface to any python program